Everything

 • What is a “quadratic twist” and why should I care about it to pick a secure elliptic curve?

-• How is it possible that an isogeny can be described surjective but not injective while mapping a finite elliptic curve to another elliptic curve of the same cardinality?
+• How is it possible that an isogeny can be described as surjective but not injective while mapping a finite elliptic curve to another elliptic curve of the same cardinality?

 • How many claws does an alligator have?